AdobeDocs/cja-apis/src/pages/credentials/index.md

 ---

 # Tips for calling endpoints on the CJA API Reference
-Make interactive calls on the CJA API Reference page by obtaining a credential and using the **Try it** feature.
+Make interactive calls on the CJA API Reference by obtaining a credential and using the **Try it** feature.

 Use the **Try it** feature to make calls with endpoints on the [CJA API Reference](https://developer.adobe.com/cja-apis/docs/api/) and view actual responses.
 The easiest way to use the **Try it** feature is to first get authenticated using the **Get credentials** option at the top of the API Reference page.